 Feed the Future Rwanda Hinga Weze Activity

-- Increasing agricultural productivity: Increases in agricultural production can lead to improved household consumption and dietary diversity that is critical to reducing undernutrition in Rwanda.
-Hinga Weze is focusing on interventions that support an integrated systems approach to agriculture productivity that follows the principles of sustainable land and water use, with particular attention to climate-smart technologies of relevance to Rwanda.
-This approach will contribute to the resilience of farming systems by improving water management, preventing soil erosion, and maximizing the effectiveness of input use through integrated soil fertility management.
+- Increasing Sustainable Agricultural Productivity: Hinga Weze focuses on interventions that support an integrated systems approach to agriculture productivity and that follow the principles of sustainable land and water use, with particular attention to climate-smart technologies of relevance to Rwanda, facilitating the resilience of farming systems by improving water management, preventing soil erosion, and maximizing the effectiveness of input use.

-- Expanding farmers’ access to markets: Access to markets is a key incentive for increasing productivity and provides additional avenues for farmers to boost their incomes.
-In order to enhance farmers’ competitiveness and expand access to markets, Hinga Weze is aiming to increase farmers’ access to post-harvest equipment and facilities, market information, and credit and financial services.
+- Expanding Farmers’ Access to Markets: In order to enhance farmers’ competitiveness and expand access to markets, Hinga Weze increases access to post-harvest equipment and facilities, market information, and credit and financial services.